kuzzleio/sdk-javascript/doc/7/essentials/realtime-synchronization/index.md

 An Observer is able to automatically synchronize itself in real-time with its linked document stored into Kuzzle.

-An `Observer` has the same properties as a document, so they are interchangeable within an application.
+An `Observer` has the same properties as a document (`_id` and `_source`), so they are interchangeable within an application.

 ::: warning
 `Observer` are meant to be read-only.
 Use the [Document Controller](/sdk/js/7/controllers/document) if you need to mutate document content.
 :::

-Internally, the `Observer` uses the [realtime.subscribe](/sdk/js/7/controller/realtime/subscribe) method to receive [real-time notifications](/sdk/js/7/essentials/realtime-notifications) whenever a document changes.
+Internally, the `Observer` uses the [realtime.subscribe](/sdk/js/7/controllers/realtime/subscribe) method to receive [real-time notifications](/sdk/js/7/essentials/realtime-notifications) whenever a document changes.

 ## Observer API